 USER’S GUIDEBOOK

-The Office of Planning and Building shall promulgate a separate, non-binding, User’s Guidebook to explain how the CGOD’s BCOD’s Form-Based Code is used.
+The Office of Planning and Building shall promulgate a separate, non-binding, User’s Guidebook to explain how the CGOD’s Form-Based Code is used.
 The Guidebook shall include any and all Design Guidelines issued in the Planning Board’s Rules and Regulations.
 It is highly recommended that this Guidebook be reviewed as a first step in understanding this By-Law.
 The CGOD User’s Guidebook may be part of or separate from the User’s Guidebook required to be promulgated pursuant to Section 10.1(B).

 § 10A.2 INTRODUCTION